 “I was afraid to say it because fruitcake has such a bad reputation, but [figgy pudding] is steamed; it’s chockablock with dried fruits; it’s so boozy. … It’s delicious,” she said.

-Grab Greenspan's recipe for figgy pudding here.
-Her version actually does have figs in it — so you can get figgy with it this Christmas, after all.
+Grab Greenspan’s recipe for figgy pudding here.
+Her version actually does have figs in it — so you can get figgy with it for Christmas 2017, after all.